 This is where the analyst should ask: if the object ‘Report’ was made part of the new system, would the benefits outweigh the extra investment?
 Or is this proposition a waste of time, in which case the team should stick to the current implementation plan?

 A brainstorming session with your team, with or without the customer, should yield all the pertinent object elements, such as Name, Description, and Date Posted.

 Then we go on to determine the links between our individual objects.
 For this, the user profiles typically compiled through market research will come in handy.

 Every user gets a profile datasheet detailing the applicable scripts and goals.
 We study them carefully, thinking about what the user would expect from the object, what kind of information they would look for on the page, and what action they would take.

 As we brainstormed the script to submit a CV in response to a vacancy ad, for instance, we realized that many applicants may be unaware of their actual qualification level.
-This holds true for software developers especially, as every company has its own grading system.
-It is possible that in the company of the employer that posted the ad the applicant falls short of the Junior level or, conversely, is almost at the Middle level.
-This led us to augment the website with some tests for applicants to take in order to determine their qualification level in relation to the particular job they are applying for.
+This holds true for software developers, as every company has a grading system.
+It is possible that in the company of the employer that posted the ad, the applicant falls short of the Junior level or, conversely, is almost at the Middle level.
+This led us to augment the website with some tests for applicants to take to determine their qualification level for the particular job they are applying for.

 ‘Test’ is thus an object in its own right, connected with the ‘Vacancy’ object.

 3. Defining interaction options and methods

 At this point, we take a good look at each object to figure out how it can be acted on.
 For example, a user may respond to a vacancy ad, save it to favourites, or simply view it.

 When we have clarified the options, we can define the interaction flows between the user and the objects.
 It is the UX specialist's job to find the best solution.